Get insider access

 Phone Calls

-The Google Pixel Buds Pro Truly Wireless are the upgraded variant of the Google Pixel Buds 2020 Truly Wireless, adding a powerful noise cancelling (ANC) system to help block out background noise wherever you go.
+The Google Pixel Buds Pro Truly Wireless are the upgraded variant of the Google Pixel Buds 2020 Truly Wireless, adding a powerful active noise cancelling (ANC) system to help block out background noise wherever you go.
 While they're a bit bulkier and more unwieldy than their earlier counterpart, they also have new features like multi-device pairing, a graphic EQ, and a volume EQ, which are welcome additions to their toolbelt.

 Our Verdict

-7.4 Neutral Sound
+7.5 Neutral Sound

-The Google Pixel Buds Pro are satisfactory for neutral sound.
-While we measured a fairly flat sound, their real-life sound is more v-shaped.
+The Google Pixel Buds Pro are good for neutral sound.
+While we measured a fairly flat sound, their real-life sound is more V-shaped.
 This is likely due to the buds popping out of our test rig's ears since they don't fit its ears well, even in their smallest size.
 Subjectively, they deliver extra thump and rumble with extra brightness devoted to vocals, lead instruments, and sibilants.
 This sound is especially suitable for genres like rock and pop, and if you prefer a different sound, it can be customized with a graphic EQ and presets in the headphones' companion app.
 However, as closed-back in-ear headphones, they don't have an immersive, natural passive soundstage.

 Pros